domfarolino/os/04-IPC/README.md

 The sixth argument specifies an offset.
 Yay.

+### `msync`

+This system call flushes changes from a certain memory range that was mapped via `mmap` back to disk.
+Without this, there is no guarantee that the memory will be written back before `munmap`.

+### `munmap`

+This deletes a mapping associated with a specific address range.
+Mappings are unmapped by default when a process terminates.

 ## Run the code!

 Go ahead and run `make` in this directory to build two examples of shared memory operations.
 The first